Last Updated on 1 month by traveldrafts

 That being said, people usually have to choose between staying in Buda or Pest.
 The actual center is in Pest, and that’s where most people stay.
 There you should stay in districts V, VI, and VII, which are the most central.
 Some of the best places to stay in these districts are:

-- Hostel One – if you are looking for a party hostel.
+- Wow City Hostel – Very central and popular hostel.
 Check prices and availability.

-- Boomerang Hostel – Very well located with great value for money.
+- Boomerang Hostel – Very well located with excellent value for money.
 Book here.

 - Pal’s hostel and apartments – Also a good option in the city center.
 Check if it’s available.

 Buda is probably a good option if you are on a romantic escape or not looking for parties.
-In Buda, we really enjoyed staying at Buda Castle Fashion Hotel Budapest.
-The Buda, o Budapest by castle Apartment, is an excellent cheaper alternative.
+We really enjoyed staying at the Buda Castle Fashion Hotel.

 Pin it for later